threefoldfoundation/tft-stellar/ThreeBotPackages/conversion-service/testscripts/readme.md

 ```

 ## Token migration

-Comment out lines 80-81, 92-93, 96-102 in `./actors/conversion_service.py`

-The reason we comment this out is to skip folowing steps for easy testing:

-- lock tfchain address

-Start the Threebot server with these lines commented out

 - Import the converter wallet in JSX
 - Create a stellar account with secret from the first step in JSX to addthe  trustlines to TFT and TFTA: